Quantum-Electrodynamical Density-Functional Theory Exemplified by the Quantum Rabi Model: The Levy--Lieb Functional

 \subsection{Optimizers are Ground States and \texorpdfstring{$v$}{v}-Representability}

-In this section we discuss the relation between optimizers of the Levy--Lieb functional and eigenstates of the Schrödinger equation for the quantum Rabi model.
+In this section we discuss the relation between optimizers of the Levy--Lieb functional and eigenstates for the Schrödinger equation of the quantum Rabi model.
 Importantly, we will show that optimizers are even ground states and show full $v$-representability if $\sigma\neq\pm 1$.
 But first, the question arises whether the infimum can always be attained, i.e., if an optimizer even exists.
 Fortunately, this question can be answered positively.

 \begin{theorem} For every density pair $(\sigma,\xi) \in [-1,1] \cross \RR$, there exists an optimizer $\psi \in \mathcal{M}_{\sigma,\xi}$ such that

 i.e., the infimum in \cref{eq:DefFLL} is a minimum. \end{theorem}